 Interpersonal Skills Understanding Social Cues The process through which children interpret cues from their social environment and use them understand the behaviors of others.
 Conflict Resolution/Social Problem-Solving The ability to generate and act on effective strategies or solutions for challenging interpersonal situations and conflicts.
 Prosocial Skills The skills required to organize and navigate social relationships, including the ability to interact effectively with others and develop positive relationships.
 Includes a broad range of skills and behaviors such as listening/communication, cooperation, helping, community building, and being a good friend.
 Additional Skills Character A set of culturally determined skills, values, and habits required to understand, care about, and act upon core ethical values (e.g., respect, justice, citizenship, responsibility for self and others) and to perform to one's highest potential in achievement or work contexts, such as perseverance, diligence, and self-control.
-Mindset Attitudes and beliefs about oneself, others, and one's own circumstances that impact one's interpretation of and response to events and interactions throughout their day. · · · · · · · · · · · · · · · · · · ·
+Mindset Attitudes and beliefs about oneself, others, and one's own circumstances that impact one's interpretation of and response to circumstances that impact one's interpretation of and response to events and interactions throughout their day.

-The LEA must regularly, but no less frequently than every six months (taking into consideration the timing of significant changes to CDC guidance on reopening schools), review and, as appropriate, revise its plan for the safe return to in-person instruction and continuity of services through September 30, 2023 Date of Revision 11/02/2022 Public Input Describe the process used to seek public input, and how that input was taken into account in the revision of the plan: District wide surveys to parents and staff Weekly meetings with site-level administrators, who collaborated with site teams Emails, phone-calls
+significant changes to CDC guidance on reopening schools), review and, as appropriate, revise its plan for the safe return to in-person instruction and continuity of services through September 30, 2023 Date of Revision 08/01/2023 dity of services through september 30, 2023 Public Input Describe the process used to seek public input, and how that input was taken into account in the revision of the plan: District wide surveys to parents and staff Weekly meetings with site-level administrators, who collaborated with site teams Emails, phone-calls